 The Unique Village In Idaho Where Time Stands Still

-Idaho is a rapidly growing state and a lot of towns are nearly unrecognizable as the small communities that they once were.
+Idaho is a rapidly growing state and many towns are nearly unrecognizable as the small communities that they once were.
 However, there are still plenty of towns in our state where it seems the effects of time have not taken hold.
 The town featured below is the perfect example of this.
-It almost looks like time stands still in this little known community of Leadore, Idaho.
+It almost looks like time stands still in this little-known community of Leadore, Idaho.
 There’s something enchanting about places such as Leadore, that are filled with Idaho history.
 Perhaps it’s because they are a reflection of a simpler time.
-Keep reading for more information about this delightful town.
+Keep reading for more information about this delightful town and for a few ideas of things to do in Leadore, Idaho.

 Places You'll Want To Visit In Idaho